Performance of linear solvers in tensor-train format on current multicore architectures: Abstract

 \section{Abstract}

-In this paper we discuss the performance of solvers for low-rank linear systems in the tensor-train format, also known as matrix-product states (MPS) in physics.
-We focus on today's many-core CPU systems and the interplay of the performance and the required linear algebra operations in this setting.
-Specifically, we consider the tensor-train GMRES method, the modified alternating linear scheme (MALS) and the alternating minimal energy (AMEn).
-Based on the example of a simple non-symmetric system from discretizing a multidimensional convection-diffusion equation in, e.g., $50^{10}$ grid points, we illustrate the computational complexity of the three methods.
-This shows that the projection to smaller sub-problems reduces the required number of floating point operations by orders of magnitude: between GMRES and MALS, and again between MALS and AMEn.
-All three methods require similar underlying linear algebra operations (``building blocks'').
-We suggest several building block improvements regarding orthogonalization steps, singular value decompositions, and tensor contractions.
-In addition, we propose a simple generic preconditioner in the tensor-train format based on a rank-1 approximation of the operator.
-Combining all optimizations, we obtain roughly a 5x speedup over the reference implementation for the fastest method (AMEn) on a current multi-core CPU.
+Tensor networks are a class of algorithms aimed at reducing the computational complexity of high-dimensional problems.
+They are used in an increasing number of applications, from quantum simulations to machine learning.
+Exploiting data parallelism in these algorithms is key to using modern hardware.
+However, there are several ways to map required tensor operations onto linear algebra routines (``building blocks'').
+Optimizing this mapping impacts the numerical behavior, so computational and numerical aspects must be considered hand-in-hand.
+In this paper we discuss the performance of solvers for low-rank linear systems in the tensor-train format (also known as matrix-product states).
+We consider three popular algorithms: TT-GMRES, MALS, and AMEn.
+We illustrate their computational complexity based on the example of discretizing a simple high-dimensional PDE in, e.g., $50^{10}$ grid points.
+This shows that the projection to smaller sub-problems for MALS and AMEn reduces the number of floating-point operations by orders of magnitude.
+We suggest optimizations regarding orthogonalization steps, singular value decompositions, and tensor contractions.
+In addition, we propose a generic preconditioner based on a TT-rank-1 approximation of the linear operator.
+Overall, we obtain roughly a 5x speedup over the reference algorithm for the fastest method (AMEn) on a current multicore CPU.